-The Master of Respiratory Care is a fully online program specifically designed for busy respiratory professionals who want to enhance their career options in education, leadership and research roles.
-The core of the program builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
-The program is offered in a format that is student oriented and in an online environment that is conducive to academic success.
+The Master of Respiratory Care is a fully online program specifically designed for busy respiratory professionals who want to enhance their career options in education, leadership and research.
+The program’s core builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
+The program is offered in a student-oriented format and an online environment conducive to academic success.

 Admission Requirements for Master of Respiratory Care Degree

 In addition to the minimum School of Graduate Studies admission requirements, applicants must meet the following criteria:

 - Regular admission requires an unrecalculated cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale).

-- Current state license as a respiratory care practitioner National Board for Respiratory Care (NBRC) professional RRT (advanced practitioner) credential.
+- Current state license as a National Board for Respiratory Care (NBRC) professional RRT (advanced practitioner) credential.

-- Membership in the American Association for Respiratory Care (AARC) in order to access data/projects that will be needed in academic coursework.
+- Membership in the American Association for Respiratory Care (AARC) to access data/projects needed in academic coursework.

 - An (optional) personal interview and additional information as requested by the program’s admission committee.